Animal Farm

 .

 The climax of a narrative work can be defined as (1) the turning point at which the conflict begins to resolve itself for better or worse, or as (2) the final and most exciting event in a series of events.
 The climax of Animal Farm occurs, according to the first definition, when Napoleon seizes control of the farm.
-According to the second definition, the climax occurs when the ruling pigs begin imitating human behavior and restore the government to its pre-revolutionary status.
+According to the second definition, the climax occurs when the ruling pigs begin imitating human behavior and the government reverts to its pre-revolutionary status.

 .